 Discovering his passion, however, did not happen overnight.
 It was a long process of volunteering with various organizations, and meeting with different people from all over the country, coupled with reflection and discernment.
 But doing so energized him and reaffirmed his choice of vocation.

 He shares, “I meet with Filipinos from literally all walks of life.
 From a humble sari-sari store owner, to an urban poor artisan, to high tech engineers, to inventors, to the people in the office, and Filipinos are one of the most hardworking people out there.”

-A social enterprise that supports 200 farming communities by creating a market for their products, the Got Heart Foundation was founded by Melissa Yeung in her early 20’s in order to provide opportunities for hardworking Filipinos.
+A social enterprise that supports 200 farming communities by creating a market for their products, the Got Heart Foundation was founded by Melissa Yeung in her early 20s to provide opportunities for hardworking Filipinos.

-Since Got Heart Foundation was founded in 2007, Yeung has kept on moving it forward with five stores and two restaurants currently in operation, as well as offices in Metro Manila, Palawan and Davao.
-The Foundation has also supported 50 graduates through their scholarship program who have sought opportunities abroad, started their own businesses, or returned the favor to Got Heart by working within the company.
+Since Got Heart Foundation was founded in 2007, Yeung has kept on moving it forward, with five stores and two restaurants currently in operation, as well as offices in Metro Manila, Palawan and Davao.
+The Foundation has also supported, through a scholarship program, 50 graduates who have sought opportunities abroad, started their own businesses, or returned the favor to Got Heart by working within the company.

 With all these achievements, this New Pinoy Mover shares that she has no intention of slowing down as she plans to continue expanding Got Heart to be able to help more Pinoys in the future.

 “My passion is really to make a difference,” declared the humble innovator Aisa Mijeno, who co-founded the social enterprise and tech-start-up SALt, which stands for Sustainable Alternative Lighting.

 Cleverly, SALt’s technology runs on its namesake: saltwater fuelled light as a cost-effective, sustainable, and environmentally friendly replacement to kerosene lamps in underdeveloped rural communities.